Do you want to automatically share your WordPress blog posts on Facebook and Twitter?

 That’s all we have for you today.
 We hope you found this tutorial helpful for auto-sharing WordPress posts to Facebook and Twitter.

 If you’re looking for more ways to automate, check out our post on 7 Incredible Social Media Automation Tools To Instantly Reduce Your Workload.

-And for your next steps, you may want to learn how to create a social media contest.
+And for your next steps, you may want to check these resources:

 Social media contests can help you explode your following, subscribers, and engagement fast and in a short span of time.
 And with a custom landing page for Facebook, you can provide a better user experience to customers and boost your conversions.